cockroachdb/docs/v22.2/ui-insights-page.md

 ### Workload insights settings

-You can configure whether and what insights display in [Workload Insights](#workload-insights-tab) with the following cluster settings.
+You can configure [Workload Insights](#workload-insights-tab) with the following cluster settings.

 | Setting                                                                | Default value | Description                                                                                                                                                    | Where used                           |
 |------------------------------------------------------------------------|---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------|